Croebh/avrae-vscode/README.md

-# avrae-utilities README
+# avrae-test README

-This is the README for your extension "avrae-utilities".
+This is the README for your extension "avrae-test".
 After writing up a brief description, we recommend including the following sections.

 ## Features